 Geologic estimates of remaining global petroleum resources place about 50% in the Persian Gulf.
 Production costs are estimated at \$5 per barrel there, and \$15 per barrel in the North Sea and Alaska.
 Using mathematical methods derived from depletion theory, the present value of economic rent from oil is on the order of \$20 trillion.
-Game theory is utilized to explain the \$15-\$20 per barrel price band that existed from 1986 to 1999; new economic forces may displace this stable pattern.
-International trade in petroleum and conventional weapons are analyzed with econometric methods; the occurrence of nuclear weapons capability is explored.
+Game theory is utilized to explain the \$15-\$20 per barrel price band that existed from 1986 to 1999.
+New economic forces have displaced this previously stable pattern; a new price range of \$22 to \$28 may be emerging.
+International trade in petroleum and conventional weapons are analyzed with econometric methods; the occurrence of nuclear weapons capability in the Persian Gulf region is explored.